Louisiana Residential Agreement to Buy or Sell

 The other surprise item is that light fixtures and chandeliers remain in the house.
 Though some sellers will state that certain things do not stay, they must leave these items if they do not disclose this and add it to the contract.

-If the seller owns any standing timber, unharvested crops, and ungathered fruits before this agreement, it goes to the buyer.
+If the seller owned any standing timber, unharvested crops, or ungathered fruits before this agreement, they go to the buyer.

 sec 4 of LA Residential agreement to buy or sell